yizeng/yizeng.me/_posts/2016-04-23-read-create-mailchimp-lists-and-list-members-using-mailchimp-api-3-0.md

 ## Obtain an API key
 {: #obtain-an-api-key}

 With MailChimp API 3.0, you can sync email activity and campaign stats with your database, manage lists, create and edit Automation workflows, and many more.
-It is designed for developers, engineers, or anyone else who’s comfortable creating custom-coded solutions or integrating with RESTful APIs, where you can find the API 3.0 documentation [here](http://developer.mailchimp.com/documentation/mailchimp/guides/get-started-with-mailchimp-api-3/).
+It is designed for developers, engineers, or anyone else who’s comfortable creating custom-coded solutions or integrating with RESTful APIs, where you can find tutorial "[Get Started with the MailChimp API 3.0]((http://developer.mailchimp.com/documentation/mailchimp/guides/get-started-with-mailchimp-api-3/))" and full official documentation [here](http://developer.mailchimp.com/documentation/mailchimp/reference/overview/).

 To begin with, get an API key from your MailChimp account as per documentation [here](http://kb.mailchimp.com/accounts/management/about-api-keys/#Find-or-Generate-Your-API-Key).
 Here for example, `2ffadd1fe2293bbbc7b1c5cb3e94d89b-us10` is my MailChimp API key, where `2ffadd1fe2293bbbc7b1c5cb3e94d89b` is the actual token and `us10` is the datacenter my MailChimp uses.

 ## Lists
 {: #lists}